 These two online teacher workshops give you the opportunity to gain the expertise you need in relation to strategies for teaching with technology.
 This is these online courses specialise in and you get the opportunity to apply the theory learned at a self-paced time that suits you.

-To learn about our strategies for teaching with technology, click the button below now.
+To learn about our strategies for teaching with technology, click the button below now or view our range of online professional development courses for teachers now.